dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 The CSI Drivers installed by the Dell CSM Operator can be updated like any Kubernetes resource.
 * Modifying the installation directly via `kubectl edit`
     ```
-    $ kubectl get csm -n <driver-namespace>
+    $ kubectl get <driver-object> -n <driver-namespace>
     ```
-    For example - If the CSI PowerStore driver is installed in powerstore namespace, then run this command to get the object name
+    For example - If the CSI PowerStore driver is installed then run this command to get the object name
     ```
+    # Replace driver-namespace with the namespace where the CSI PowerStore driver is installed

-    $ kubectl get csm -n powerstore
+    $ kubectl get csm -n <driver-namespace>
     ```
     use the object name in `kubectl edit` command.
     ```

-    $ kubectl edit csm <object-name> -n <driver-namespace>
+    $ kubectl edit csm <driver-object>/<object-name> -n <driver-namespace>
     ```
-    For example - If the object name is powerstore and the driver is installed in powerstore namespace, then run this command to edit the object name
+    For example - If the object name is powerstore then use the name as powerstore
     ```
+    # Replace object-name with the powerstore

-    $ kubectl edit csm powerstore -n powerstore
+    $ kubectl edit csm powerstore -n <driver-namespace>
     ```
     and modify the installation.
 The usual fields to edit are the version of drivers, sidecars and the environment variables.
 The following notes explain some of the general items to take care of.